NiniolaX/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back, script to change working directory to previous one 11-lists, script to list all files (including hidden files) in the current directory, parent directory and /boot directory, in long format
-12-file_type, script to check the file type of file iamafile
+12-file_type, script to check the file type of file iamafile Script to copy html files in current directory to parent directory, copying only files that did not already exist in the parent directory or a newer than the version in the parent directory